Mother Refuses To Pay Tutor, Claims He Was Unprepared

 - Inability to improve after being given feedback

-However, Mr Khoo has informed us that what she said was inaccurate, and that she had only disclosed partial screenshots and not revealed the entire story.
+However, the student informed us that what she said was inaccurate, and that she had only disclosed partial screenshots and not revealed the entire story.

 Explaining his rationale for the supposed irresponsible attitude, the NUS student had the following to say: